nerabits/Surge-Manual/others/misc-options.md

 > Notice: This option only works for Surge VIF.
 Requests handled by Surge Proxy Server will not be affected.
 Combine 'skip-proxy' and 'tun-excluded-routes' to make sure that certain HTTP traffic bypasses Surge.
 >
 > This option might cause a system error ENOMEM (Cannot allocate memory).
 It seems a bug in iOS system.
-Please do noy use this option if possible.
+Please do not use this option if possible.

 #### Included Routes